-Rainbow Owls is a children’s story series, suitable for 2 years +.
+Rainbow Owls is a children’s picture book series, suitable for 2 years +.
 The first book introduces the seven little rainbow owls.
-It tells the story of Barn Owl and Tawny Owl who meet, fall in love and decide to make a nest together in an old oak tree in Wylde Woods.
-Their union is scorned and derided by the other woodland creatures of the night, because they are different types of owl.
+It tells the story of two Barn Owls, one of whose feathers are very dark for a Barn Owl.
+They meet, fall in love and decide to make a nest together in an old oak tree in Wylde Woods.
+Their union is scorned and derided by the other woodland creatures of the night, because they are different colours.

 But they go ahead and make a home together and produce seven eggs, which hatch under the light of the full moon.
-As each owlet hatches, Barn Owl and Tawny Owl are amazed to see their babies each represent a colour of the rainbow!
+As each owlet hatches, Mummy Owl and Daddy Owl are amazed to see their babies each represent a colour of the rainbow!

-When the little owlets are a bit bigger, they sit out on a branch of the oak tree and all the night-time woodland creatures; foxes, badgers, hedgehogs, bats and owls come to see what these strange owlets look like.
+The little owlets sit out on a branch of the oak tree and all the night-time woodland creatures; foxes, badgers, hedgehogs, bats and owls come to see what these strange owlets look like.
 They think the babies are wonderful, and are sorry for their previous disapproval and unkind remarks.

 The Rainbow Owls each have a very distinct personality, and characteristics which young children will recognise and identify with.
-The series continues with stories focusing on each of the different owls, combined with ecological or moral issues (e.g. humans dropping litter in the woods, being unkind to someone because they?re different, facing your fears, etc).
+The series continues with stories focusing on each of the different owls, combined with ecological or moral issues (e.g. humans dropping litter in the woods, being unkind to someone because they’re different, facing your fears, curbing your anger, etc).

-The Rainbow Owls series of books has only just been written, and has as yet to find a publisher.
+The Rainbow Owls series of books has only just been written, and is seeking a publisher.
 The images above are purely for illustrative purposes on this website – a professional illustrator would be required for the series.

 Rufus Red : eldest owlet, intelligent and sensible, but bossy and over-bearing at times.